spotinst/help/src/docs/ocean/features/avail-zones-scores.md

 ###  High Score Availability Zones

 The Recommendations Card directly recommends Availability Zones that can reduce costs and interruption rates.
-You can use the information provided to add or expand to more Availability Zones.
-Accordingly, a wider range of Spot Markets is included to enhance your options.
+You can use the information provided to add or expand to more Availability Zones, enhancing your options with a wider range of Spot Markets.

 A star symbol next to an Availability Zone indicates it has a higher score than the average Virtual Node Group score for the month.
 So, although the Availability Zone is not currently configured, it has a higher score, indicating its potential benefits.
 You can expand or replace your Availability Zone offerings based on the star-marked recommendations.
 Expanding the options enables you to improve the results by having more choices and achieving a better balance between Spot Markets and ideal costs.

 The recommendations are data-driven, considering instance interruptions and machine costs over time.

+>**Note**: Only infrastructure costs are considered, not network costs.

+###  Average Monthly Score Breakdown

+The Average Monthly Score Breakdown is relative to the Spot market’s set within the cluster and is based on data collected from the past month.
+The scores consider the relevant instance types selected in the group when calculating the recommendation score for the Availability Zones.

+>**Tip**: Click **How is it calculated** on the Recommendations Card to view the details of the Avg.
+Monthly Score calculation.

+##  Score Graph

+The Availability Zone Score graph summarizes the data from the last 30 days.
+A straight line represents a configured Availability Zone, while a dashed line represents a non-configured Availability Zone.

+Hover over a specific day in the graph to view the scores of the Availability Zones.

+To manipulate the score graph:

+*  Click on a zone indicator in the legend at the top of the score graph, for example, us-east-ia  in the example above, to remove the curve from the score graph.
+Click it again to return the curve to the score graph.

+>**Note**: Scores may differ when navigating between Virtual Node Groups because they are calculated according to the relevant source resource types.

+The recommendations are data-driven, considering instance interruptions and machine costs over time.

->**Note**: Only infrastructure costs are taken into account, not network costs.
+>**Note**: Only infrastructure costs are considered, not network costs.